Library of America: Critical reception

+Less reservedly, the editor and commentator Norman Podhoretz, writing for Commentary in 1992, said that "the Library of America is as close to the kind of thing [Wilson] envisaged as it could conceivably be."

 Build and manufacture

+The designer of the appearance of Library of America books is Bruce Campbell.
+When the first LOA volumes appeared in 1982, the "Book Design & Manufacturing" column of Publishers Weekly headlined that the series's physical appearance was "a triumph of the bookmaker's art".

-The LOA uses paper which meets the requirements for permanence set by the American National Standards Institute.
-Each volume is printed on thin acid-free paper, allowing books ranging from 700 to 1,600 pages to remain fairly compact.
-All volumes in the main series have the same trim size.
+The LOA uses paper that meets guidelines for permanence originally set out by a committee of the Council on Library Resources and subsequently by the American National Standards Institute.
+Each volume is printed on thin but opaque acid-free paper, allowing books ranging from 700 to 1,600 pages to remain fairly compact (although not as small as those in La Pléiade).
+The paper used means the books will last a very long time without crumbling or yellowing.
+All volumes in the main series have the same trim size, 4+7//8 in by 7+7//8 in, dimensions that are based on the golden section.
+The weight of each volume is around 2 lb.

 For the hardcover editions, the binding cloth is woven rayon, and the books are Smyth-sewn.
 Each includes a ribbon bookmark.
+Pages in the books will lie flat when open.
 The uniform typeface is Galliard.

 The LOA publishes selected titles in paperback, mainly for the college textbook market.